 For those with a sweet tooth chocolate brownies are the ultimate in chocolate decadence and this recipe really is divine.
 I found this recipe on BBC Good Food.
 It is made with three types of chocolate, dark, milk and white (I use organic good quality high cocoa chocolate) with the added luxury of chocolate chunks both white and milk chocolate.
 When I made these brownies for a work charity bake sale they were a sell out.
 I overheard someone say ‘if you don’t try anything else today, you have to try these brownies’!
 The proof really is in the eating so I guess you will have to make some yourself.
-So cheer yourself up one of these dreary rain filled days and get baking!
+So when our wonderful summer is finally over and the rain comes, cheer yourself up and get baking!

 85g unsalted butter

 40g cocoa powder

 275g golden caster sugar

 - Cut 185g unsalted butter into smallish cubes and tip into a medium bowl.
 Break 185g best dark chocolate into small pieces and drop into the bowl.
 Fill a small saucepan about a quarter full with hot water, then sit the bowl on top so it rests on the rim of the pan, not touching the water.
 Put over a low heat until the butter and chocolate have melted, stirring occasionally to mix them.
 Now remove the bowl from the pan.
 Alternatively, cover the bowl loosely with cling film and put in the microwave for 2 minutes on High.
 Leave the melted mixture to cool to room temperature.